Apple crushes Street targets, dispels iPhone fears

 “International iPhone sales were on fire,” Apple Chief Financial Officer Peter Oppenheimer told Reuters in an interview, adding that sales of the smartphone in the Greater China region jumped five-fold from the previous year.

-The so-called churn, or rate that customers switch from the iPhone to other models, is the lowest of any phone they sell, which has a “significant, direct financial benefit to the carrier,” Cook added.

-As for patent litigation battles with rivals, Cook said he preferred to settle if Apple could get a fair settlement.
-The company is fighting court battles with several Android phone makers, including Samsung, HTC Corp and Motorola in the United States and other countries.

-Apple’s strong results came after a 13 percent decline in its shares - long considered a must-have in most U.S. equity portfolios - over the past couple of weeks in unusually volatile trading, as investors fretted over potential competitive and pricing pressures.
+The strong results came after a 13 percent decline in Apple’s shares - long considered a must-have in most U.S. equity portfolios - over the past couple of weeks in unusually volatile trading, as investors fretted over potential competitive and pricing pressures.

 Gross margins in the fiscal second quarter climbed to 47.4 percent from 41.4 percent a year earlier, surpassing Wall Street’s average forecast of 42.8 percent.